humhub/documentation/docs/develop/events.md

 extra `Events` class, especially if you plan multiple event handlers.
 In simpler cases events handlers may be implemented directly within the `Module` class itself.

-See [change the default behaviour](module-change-behavior.md) for additional event use-cases.
+See [Event Handler](modules-event-handler.md) for an overview of core events.

 [http://www.yiiframework.com/doc-2.0/guide-concept-events.html](http://www.yiiframework.com/doc-2.0/guide-concept-events.html)